 A protection order (until 18) remains in force until the child reaches 18 years of age unless it is revoked under Subdivision 7.

-Subdivision 6 — Protection orders (enduring parental responsibility)
+Subdivision 6 — Protection orders (special guardianship)

+[Heading amended by No. 49 of 2010 s.
+35.]

-60. Protection order (enduring parental responsibility)
+60. Protection order (special guardianship)

-(1) A protection order (enduring parental responsibility) is an order giving a natural person, or 2 natural persons jointly, parental responsibility for a child until the child reaches 18 years of age.
+(1) A protection order (special guardianship) is an order giving an individual, or 2 individuals jointly, parental responsibility for a child until the child reaches 18 years of age.

-(2) A protection order (enduring parental responsibility) cannot give parental responsibility for a child to the CEO or a parent of the child.
+(2) A protection order (special guardianship) cannot give parental responsibility for a child to the CEO or a parent of the child.

-(3) While a protection order (enduring parental responsibility) is in force in respect of a child the enduring parental carer has parental responsibility for the child to the exclusion of any other person.
+(3) While a protection order (special guardianship) is in force in respect of a child the special guardian has parental responsibility for the child to the exclusion of any other person.

+[Section 60 amended by No. 49 of 2010 s.
+27.]

-61. Restriction on making protection order (enduring parental responsibility)
+61. Restriction on making protection order (special guardianship)

 (1) In this section —

-proposed carer means —

-(a) if the protection order (enduring parental responsibility) is sought by the CEO, a person nominated under section 44(3) or 68(3); or

-(b) in any other case, a person to whom parental responsibility for the child is proposed to be given under the protection order (enduring parental responsibility).
+proposed special guardian means the individual or each individual to whom parental responsibility for the child is proposed to be given under the protection order (special guardianship).

-(2) The Court must not make a protection order (enduring parental responsibility) in respect of a child unless the Court is satisfied —
+(2) The Court must not make a protection order (special guardianship) in respect of a child unless the Court is satisfied —

 (a) that long-term arrangements should be made for the wellbeing of the child; and

-(b) that, having regard to the report mentioned in subsection (3), the proposed carer or each proposed carer is —
+(b) that, having regard to the report mentioned in subsection (3), the proposed special guardian is —

 (i) a suitable person to provide long-term care for the child; and